Mellowize/mellowize/README.md

 ## Description

-This project is currently in [state of development], featuring [mention key features or components].
+This project is currently in a very early stage of development.
 Please be aware of any existing limitations.

 ## Driving Principles